Camelia Khadraoui

 You need an analytics dashboard you can actually export and report from.

-In essence, the platform has a clear point of you and gives you a real content direction in minutes.
+The platform has a clear point of view and gives you a real content direction in minutes.
 The interview feature is creative, and the conversational format is accessible in ways that SaaS dashboards aren’t.

-MagicPost covers what Stanley doesn’t: AI post generation trained on your voice, a hook generator, an idea generator, scheduling through LinkedIn’s official API, and a full analytics dashboard.
+MagicPost covers what Stanley doesn’t: AI post generation trained on your voice, a hook generator, an idea generator, scheduling through LinkedIn’s official API, and a LinkedIn analytics dashboard you can actually read and export from.

-It starts at $49/mo., includes a free trial, and doesn’t lock you out before you’ve seen a single output.
-Here’s how they compare at a glance.
+Plans start at $21/mo (the AI plan at $39/mo, billed yearly, as of June 2026), the trial is free with no card, and it doesn’t lock you out before you’ve seen a single output.
+How they compare at a glance:

 Feature | Stanley | MagicPost |